cuba-platform/cuba-sdk/Readme.md

 Example: `sdk push framework cuba:7.1.3`

-Resolve command will find and download all component dependencies to local *m2* repository.
+Resolve command will find and download all component dependencies to local Gradle cache.
 If add-on depends on other add-ons then SDK will ask to resolve additional add-ons too, this feature can be disabled with `--nra` or `--not-resolve-addons` additional parameters
+- `sdk resolve` - bulk command for list of frameworks, addons and libs
 - `sdk resolve framework`
 - `sdk resolve addon`
 - `sdk resolve lib`

 Push command will upload resolved components with dependencies to all *target* repositories.
 Specific target repository can be configured with `--r` or `--repository` additional parameters, example `sdk push addon dashboard --r sdk2`.
+- `sdk push` - bulk command for list of frameworks, addons and libs
 - `sdk push framework`
 - `sdk push addon <name>`
 - `sdk push lib`

 Install command will resolve and push components.
 Specific target repository can be configured with `--r` or `--repository` additional parameters, example `sdk push addon dashboard --r sdk2`.
+- `sdk install` - bulk command for list of frameworks, addons and libs
 - `sdk install framework`
 - `sdk install addon`
 - `sdk install lib`